ihmeuw/vivarium/docs/source/concepts/event.rst

        | time plus the size of the current time step.
    * - | step_size
      - | A :class:`~pandas.Timedelta` or :class:`int` representing the
-       | size of of the next simulation time step.
+       | size of the next simulation time step.
    * - | user_data
      - | A :class:`dict` that allows an event emitter to pass arbitrary
        | information to event listeners.